M66B/FairEmail/FAQ.md

 The message text will keep loading if there is no connection to the account, see also the next question, or if there other operations, like synchronizing messages, are being executed.

-You can check the account and folder list for the account and folder state (see the legend for the meaning of the icons) and the operation list accessible via the main navigation menu for pending operations (see [this FAQ](#faq3) for the meaning of the operations).
+You can check the account and folder list for the account and folder state (see the legend in the navigation menu for the meaning of the icons) and the operation list accessible via the main navigation menu for pending operations (see [this FAQ](#faq3) for the meaning of the operations).

 If FairEmail is holding off because of prior connectivity issues, please see [this FAQ](#faq123), you can force synchronization via the three dots menu.